mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 """""""""""""""""""""""""""""""

-Singularity hub allows users to build containers from recipes directly on singularity-hub's cloud meaning that you don't need anymore to build containers by yourself.
+Singularity hub allows users to build containers from recipes directly on singularity-hub's cloud meaning that you don't need to build containers by yourself.
 You need to register on `singularity-hub`_ and link your singularity-hub account to your GitHub account, then :

 .. _singularity-hub: https://www.singularity-hub.org/